Iguazú in 3 Days

 Iguaçú Falls

-We exited through the café where lizards and coatis compete for scraps and picked up the shuttle/local bus to return to our hotel for a siesta before our evening outing.
+We stopped for lunch at the café, where lizards and coatis compete for scraps and then returned to our hotel for a siesta before our evening outing.

 Coati eating a sandwich